taras-svystun/High-Performance-Python/BOOK_SUMMARY.md

 Use clustering **only** when needed, since it can bring a lot of debugging pain.

+Benefits:
+* scale computational power;
+* increase reliability; with good cluster design failures on several machines would not affect the job on others.
+* geographic separation.

+Drawbacks:
+* change in thinking; the authors recommend to scale the vertically and only after everything possible made, try combining several computers.
+* different configuration on each machine;
+* clustering can really slow down the development speed and you may need additional system engineer to handle all that stuff.

+Then authors told about two real-world situations: $462 million wall street crash due to poor cluster update; skype crashed in approximately 40% of live clients.

 # Using Less RAM

 # Lessons from the Field